NuttyLogic/BSBolt/README.md

 Illumina reads.

 ### Installation
-BSBolt requries python3.6 or greater to run, with the external *pysam*, *numpy*, and *tqdm* packages.
+BSBolt requires python3.6 or greater to run, with the external *pysam*, *numpy*, and *tqdm* packages.
 BSBolt is distributed with [Bowtie2]( http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) and [ART Read Simulation Tools](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) under the terms of the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html).
 BSBolt is implemented for Unix like